2016 ILLINOIS TARGET ARCHERY ASSOCIATION

 - A double-line 600 round takes around 3 hours to complete.
 With early arrival for check-in, shooting, and tear-down, plan on the Saturday 600 to require around 5 hours of time.
 The January JOAD rounds all took 3 hours and 15 minutes just for the shooting portion.

-This year, the State Indoor Championship will be requiring one of the membership options for participation.
+The State Indoor Championship will be requiring one of the membership options for participation.
 This means either having an full or temporary USA Archery membership, or a full NFAA membership.
-Temporary memberships can be arranged on-site during check-in.
+Temporary memberships can be arranged on-site during check-in or online ahead of time.
 Please be prepared to show your physical membership card at check-in.

 All shooters will be eligible for medals regardless of registry method.
 Shooters submitting claims for national record scores are required to carry USA Archery membership.

 If you were born in 2004 or more recently, you are a Bowman